Dockerman Docs

 Each rule has a severity: info, warning, or critical.
 Severity is metadata for filtering and history searches.
 It does not affect routing; all bound channels receive every alert regardless of severity.

-The Alerts page includes a history tab showing every time a rule fired, with:
+The Alerts page includes a recent-alerts feed showing every time a rule fired, with:

 • Rule name and kind